sjulier/as2_robostack/README.md

 colcon build --symlink-install --packages-ignore as2_rviz_plugins
 ```

+> The `as2_rviz_plugins` doesn't build right now, will need to figure it out at some point.

 Finally in order to run some aerostack projects, we need to install `tmuxinator`.
 We install using Ruby:

 ```